 So what is the answer?
 While this is not the definitive list, the following five suggestions should help get you on the right track.
 Little changes over time will result in big results.
 So use the month of March to get healthy!

 Newton’s Law of Inertia still applies.
 Objects at rest stay at rest, while objects in motion stay in motion.
-So move your body.
+So move your body. - Move.

 Once you have started to get your blood flowing on a regular basis, challenge yourself by introducing some basic exercise routines or lifting modest weights.
 If you are new to exercise, take advantage of introductory free trials at nearby gyms, which usually offer free fitness assessments.
 If your budget can’t handle gym fees, start by walking around your neighborhood, gradually increasing the duration and speed until you are taking 10,000 steps a day.
 Pedometers, which count steps, are inexpensive and readily available.
 If you need a walking buddy, may I suggest your pet?
-We are great at keeping our family accountable.
+We are great at keeping our family accountable. - Eat right.

 Trying to make your diet healthy overnight isn’t realistic or smart.
 Changing everything at once usually leads to cheating or giving up on your new eating plan.
 Make small steps, like adding a salad (full of different color vegetables) to your diet once a day or switching from butter to olive oil when cooking.
-As your small changes become a habit, you can continue to add more healthy choices to your diet.
+As your small changes become a habit, you can continue to add more healthy choices to your diet. - Drink plenty of water.

-Kaiser Permanente nephrologist Steven Guest, MD, explains why: “Fluid losses occur continuously, from skin evaporation, breathing, urine, and stool, and these losses must be replaced daily for good health.”
+Kaiser Permanente nephrologist Steven Guest, MD, explains why: “Fluid losses occur continuously, from skin evaporation, breathing, urine, and stool, and these losses must be replaced daily for good health.” - Limit sugar and salt.

 While the debate rages about whether it is healthier to eat lots of animal protein or eliminate that source of food altogether, dieticians and nutritionists agree that sugar causes energy ups and downs and can add to health and weight problems and too much salt can cause high blood pressure and lead to other health problems.
 So consume sugar and salt in moderation.